Courses in Art History

 A ARH 450 (= A FRE 460) Art and Society in Early Modern France (3)

-Seminar examining selected topics in art and architecture produced in France from the sixteenth through eighteenth centuries.
+Seminar examining selected topics in art and architecture produced in France from the 16th through 18th centuries.
 Special emphasis upon the cultural significance of art in an era that saw the rise and fall of monarchical power as well as dramatic changes in understandings of social hierarchy, gender, the natural world, and philosophy.
-Only one version of A ARH 450 may be taken for credit.
+Only one version may be taken for credit.
 Prerequisite(s): junior or senior standing and at least nine credits of upper-level coursework in Art History or French Studies.

 A ARH 460 Special Topics in Cinema (3)

 In-depth study of selected topics in film not otherwise covered in the curriculum.
 May be repeated for credit when the topic varies.
 Prerequisite(s): A ARH 260, junior or senior standing, and two upper level film studies courses.

 A ARH 461 (= A WSS 461) Women in Cinema (3)